 We may sell additional shares of common stock in subsequent public offerings.
-As of March 6, 2019, we had 46,669,205 outstanding shares of our common stock.
+As of February 28, 2020, we had 46,813,117 outstanding shares of our common stock.
 We also have registered 7,645,071 shares of common stock reserved for issuance under our equity incentive plans and 2,000,000 registered shares of common stock are reserved for issuance under our Employee Stock Purchase Plan for U.S. Employees (the "U.S. ESPP") and our Employee Stock Purchase Plan for non-U.S. Employees (the "Non-U.S. ESPP" and together with the U.S. ESPP, the "ESPP").
-Of those shares initially registered and reserved for issuance, 156,486 shares of common stock were issued in January 2019 in connection with outstanding awards and the settlement of our prior ESPP offering period and 1,843,514 shares remain available for future issuance.
+Of those shares initially registered and reserved for issuance, 271,678 shares of common stock were issued in 2019 in connection with outstanding awards and the settlement of our prior ESPP offering periods and 1,728,322 shares remain available for future issuance.
+The ESPP was temporarily suspended for future offering periods beginning on July 1, 2019.
 See Part III, Item 12.
 "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" for more information.